IBM-Cloud/onboarding-osb/README.md

 ### 1. Fill out the [`deploy/ce/ce.config.properties`](deploy/ce/ce.config.properties) files with the instructions provided below and export the file(s) to create OS environment variables.
   - APP_NAME
-    - Application name for the broker on Code Engine  Try using a unique identifier in the name so that you dont run into conflicts.
+    - is the application name you would like to give the broker on Code Engine.
+Try using a unique identifier in the name so that you dont run into conflicts.
   - ONBOARDING_ENV
-    - Can be set to either `stage` or `prod` based on whether the service is being on-boarded  using the staging   (used internally by IBMers only) or production environments
+    - should be set to either `stage` or `prod` based on whether the service is being on-boarded  using the staging   (used internally by IBMers only) or production environments
   - BROKER_USERNAME
-    - Set a username for the Broker API
+    - is the username you would like  to set for the Broker
   - BROKER_PASSWORD
-    - Set a password for the Broker API
+    - is the password you would like to set for the Broker
     > Note: The BROKER_USERNAME and BROKER_PASSWORD values provided here also need to be configured in RMC while publishing broker.
 If no environment variable present for both default values would be applied from properties.
   - BROKER_ICR_NAMESPACE_URL
-    - IBM Container registry namespace where your broker container image will be uploaded.
-Choose from a list of namespaces [here](https://cloud.ibm.com/registry/namespaces) or  [create an ICR namespace](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_setup_cli_namespace) if non exists.
+    - use the same namespace URL provided in `deploy/build.config.properties` during the build step
     - eg. `us.icr.io/yournamespace`
   - ICR_IMAGE
-    - Provide a name for the broker container image that will be pushed on ICR namespace
+    - use the same image name provided in `deploy/build.config.properties` during the build step
   - CE_PROJECT
     - Select a project from the [list of available projects](https://cloud.ibm.com/codeengine/projects).
 You can [create a new one](https://cloud.ibm.com/docs/codeengine?topic=codeengine-manage-project#create-a-project) yourself or give us a name and we will create one for you.
   - CE_REGION